port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/secret.md

 ## Secret Input Structure

-A secret input is defined as regular input, but with the additional `encryption` field which specifies the encryption algorithm to use:
+A secret input is defined as a regular input, but with the additional `encryption` field which specifies the encryption algorithm to use:

 ```json showLineNumbers
 {